varunkamath/fabric/README.md

 #### Framework Agnostically Bridging Resilient Interconnected Components

 `fabric` is a distributed sensor network system that demonstrates the integration of multiple sensor nodes with a central control node using the Zenoh communication framework.
-This project showcases the interoperability between Rust and Python implementations, containerization with Docker, and deployment using Kubernetes.
+This project showcases the interoperability between Rust and Python implementations, with a focus on flexibility and extensibility.

 ## Project Structure

 - `rust/`
+  - `fabric/`: Core Rust library for the fabric system
+    - `src/`: Source code for the fabric library
+    - `tests/`: Integration tests for the fabric library
+  - `examples/`: Example implementations using the fabric library
-  - `sensor_node/`: Rust implementation of a sensor node
+    - `example_node/`: Example of a Rust node implementation
-  - `control_node/`: Rust implementation of the control node
+    - `example_orchestrator/`: Example of a Rust orchestrator implementation
-  - `docker/`: Dockerfiles for Rust components
-- `python/`
+- `python/` (Not implemented in the current codebase)
   - `sensor_node/`: Python implementation of a sensor node
   - `control_node/`: Python implementation of the control node
-  - `docker/`: Dockerfiles for Python components
-- `local-sensor-network.yaml`: Kubernetes configuration for local deployment
-- `distributed-sensor-network.yaml`: Kubernetes configuration for distributed deployment
+- `.github/workflows/`: CI/CD configuration

 ## Features

-- Multiple sensor nodes (both Rust and Python implementations)
+- Flexible node system with support for different node types (e.g., generic, radio)
-- Central control node for orchestration
+- Central orchestrator for managing and configuring nodes
 - Real-time data publishing and subscription
 - Dynamic configuration updates
+- Plugin system for extending node functionality
+- Comprehensive error handling
-- Containerized deployment using Docker
+- Asynchronous operations using Tokio
-- Kubernetes-based orchestration for both local and distributed setups
+- Integration with the Zenoh communication framework

 ## Prerequisites